Governance and Social Responsibility : Reaching Out, Giving Back

 By Liz Warren-Pederson

 Recent MBA grads reflect on balancing volunteerism with classes

 Finding time for community outreach and student leadership in the middle of a busy MBA curriculum can be tough, but it can be done.
-Two 2008 graduates — Leeann Christensen and Courtney Martin — were recognized for the contributions they made over and above academics at the annual MBA awards in May.
+Two 2008 graduates — Leeann Christensen and Courtney Martin — were recognized with Eller MBA awards for their contributions to the community.
 Both have now relocated to Portland, Ore., for positions with Intel.

 Leeann Christensen, now a consolidation analyst, was awarded the Rogers Award in Community Service, established by first MBA class alumnus Tom Rogers (MBA ’53) to recognize an MBA student who exemplifies volunteerism.
 Christensen came to the Eller MBA program from Expedia.com, which sponsored company-wide volunteer days.
 “I always thought it was a good way to stay involved in the community,” she says, “So when I moved to Tucson, I registered with VolunteerMatch.org and was matched with Aviva Children’s Services as a life book writer.”

 The project was fun but time-consuming, so once the MBA program got underway, Christensen developed time management strategies so she could continue to give back.
 “I decided that single-day projects would be better,” she says.
 “One of the first things I organized at Eller was a volunteer day at Saguaro National Park.”
 Christensen contacted the park and set up a day for MBAs to clear buffelgrass, a non-native brush species.
 “I found that I was able to do more as the semester was starting or winding down,” she says.
 Christensen also coordinated an adopt-a-family effort over the holiday break and gathered a team to participate in the Arthritis Foundation’s Run for the Cure, both through the MBA Student Association.